zeroxf89/agenticSeek/README.md

 - listen -> listen to voice input (True) or not (False).
 - work_dir -> Folder the AI will have access to. eg: /Users/user/Documents/.
 - jarvis_personality -> Uses a JARVIS-like personality (True) or not (False).
 This simply change the prompt file.
+- languages -> The list of supported language, needed for the llm router to work properly, avoid putting too many or too similar languages.
 - headless_browser -> Runs browser without a visible window (True) or not (False).
 - stealth_mode -> Make bot detector time harder.
 Only downside is you have to manually install the anticaptcha extension.